 The different genotypes of HCV respond differently to treatment and therefore a correct diagnosis is important.
 However, Hepatitis C virus is difficult to isolate, and the asymptomatic nature of HCV infection makes clinical diagnosis difficult.
 Serological methods to detect HCV IgM antibodies in patient’s serum are reported to be unreliable but diagnostic methods to detect HCV total antibody and HCV core protein may have some value.

 - World Health Organization: Hepatitis C, key facts Li HC et al. 2015.

 - Hepatitis C virus: Virology, diagnosis and treatment.
 World J Hepatol.
 8;7(10):1377-89.

 Hepatitis C Antibodies

-At The Native Antigen Company we offer a large panel of monoclonal antibodies specific to Hepatitis C. These antibodies recognise a number of different specific proteins, including the core antigen, E1, E2 and NS3 all of which may be used in a wide range of applications to study the biology of Hepatitis C.
+We offer a large panel of monoclonal antibodies specific to Hepatitis C. Our Hepatitis C antibodies recognise a number of different HCV-specific proteins, including the core antigen, E1, E2 and NS3 – all of which may be used in a wide range of applications to study the biology of Hepatitis C.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.